jsenellart/papers/WordTranslationWithoutParallelData/README.md

 ## Personal comments and Discussions
 * Even without the refinment implementation, the results are as good as promised by the paper: without any bilingual knowledge, it is possible to build a relatively accurate word translation table.
-We could argue that since the word embeddings have been trained on wikipedia (see [fasttext](https://github.com/facebookresearch/fastText), there is some implicit aligned knowledge that is necessarily reflected in the embeddings - leading to these results.
+We could argue that since the word embeddings have been trained on wikipedia (see [fasttext](https://github.com/facebookresearch/fastText), there is some implicit _aligned knowledge_ that is necessarily reflected in the embeddings - leading to these results.
 Still it is still a wonder that multilingual word embeddings can be aligned like this, and with such a simple transformation.
 It would be interesting to test with other embeddings built on different sources of data.
+The experiments from the authors showing that even on a same language, we cannot align so easily wikipedia-trained word embedding and gigaword-trained word embedding is also confirming this intuition.
+So probably, the usage of this method is optimal for comparable corpora.

 There are some limits in the extraction:

 * The mapping can not really deal with polysemy, since all meanings for a source word will necessarily be in the same "neighborhood".
-This is also the very nature of these word embeddings forcing multiple meanings to share single representations.
+This is not a problem of the approach, but this is the very nature of these word embeddings forcing multiple meanings to share single representations.
 It could be interesting to see what would happen with adaptive skip-gram word vectors...
-* Also, beyond polysemy and contextual mappings, what is also really missing is the notion multi-word expression which are critical for a human perspective.
+* Also, beyond polysemy and contextual mappings, what is also really missing is the notion multi-word expression which are critical for a human perspective and building of a translation lexicon.

-If we think about the potential usage of this work, it is clearly not directly usable to build word translation table: for most language pairs, such resource is already available and without all the limitations faced with this approach, on the other hand quality for rarer language pairs is far lower and would be challenged very quickly by any traditional (human) resource building process.
+If we think about the potential usage of this work, it is clearly not directly usable to build human-ready word translation table: for most language pairs, such resource is already available with higher quality and without all the limitations faced with this approach, on the other hand quality for rarer language pairs,the quality is far lower and would be challenged very quickly by any traditional (human) resource building process.

-However, the findings and implications of this work are a huge step forward better understanding of word embedding and knowledge representation, and this work is the _apetizer_ for the the main course - also published by facebook research team: *Unsupervised Machine Translation Using Monolingual Corpora Only*...
+However, the findings and implications of this work are a huge step forward better understanding of word embedding and knowledge representation, and this work is clearly the _apetizer_ for the the main course - also published by facebook research team - *Unsupervised Machine Translation Using Monolingual Corpora Only*...

 Keep tuned...